Joachim Roenneberg, Who Sabotaged Nazis' Nuclear Hopes, Dies At 99

 The team had trained meticulously on the plant's layout, using drawings and recreations in Britain.
 That practice was crucial in finding and destroying the specialized equipment in the plant's basement.
 But as Roenneberg told the AP, the saboteurs had only the broadest of plans for what came after.

-″Five of us had been ordered to head for Sweden afterwards, it there was any afterwards,″ he said.
+″Five of us had been ordered to head for Sweden afterwards, if there was any afterwards,″ he said.
 They skied for two weeks to reach Sweden, some 250 miles away.
 As they did so, they eluded thousands of German troops.

 Years later, Roenneberg told the BBC it was "the best skiing weekend I ever had."